kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>Social Media section</strong></li>
 <ul>
 <li>This section allows users to open the club social media channels,</li>
-<li>There is a four different social media platforms that users can chose from,</li>
+<li>There are four different social media platforms that users can chose from,</li>
 <li>On social media channels users can find even more information about the club, events, etc.</li>
 </ul>
 </ul>